COMPREDICT-GmbH/ai-sdk-python/README.md

     - `application/json`: for dict data.
     - `text/csv`: when passing pandas DataFrame.
     - `application/parquet`: when passing pandas's DataFrame.
+- `monitor`: boolean indicating if the output results of the model should be monitored or not.
+By default it is set to True.

 Depending on the algorithm's computation requirement `algorithm.result`, the result can be:

 - **compredict.resources.Task**: holds a job id of the task that the user can query later to get the results.
-- **compredict.resources.Result**: contains the result of the algorithm + evaluation
+- **compredict.resources.Result**: contains the result of the algorithm + evaluation + monitors

 **Create list of urls for callbacks**